fernandoprass/myce/sources/Myce.Extensions/readme.md

     - GreaterThanOrEqualZero() - Return true if the value is greater than or equal zero
     - LessThanZero() - Return true if the value is less than zero
     - LessThanOrEqualZero() - Return true if the value is less than or equal zero
-    - IsBetween() -  Compare object values is between other two values (inclusive)
+    - IsBetween() -  Compare if the integer value is between other two values (inclusive)

 - StringExtension
     - EmptyIfIsNull() - Return an empty string if the string is null